These vegan stuffed portobello mushrooms with spinach and farro are a delicious and easy-to-make festive main.

 With that said, I still think it’s important to have something that assumes the role of “heartiest thing on the table”.
 Enter these vegan stuffed portobello mushrooms.
 If you’re a fan of stuffed mushrooms, you’re going to love these because they’re basically a giant version of the classic appetizer.
 In fact, when Rene first tried one, his expert review was, “Whoa, there’s like a whole meal in here.”
 Indeed!
 Let’s dive in.

-What’s In These Vegan Stuffed Portobello Mushrooms
+What’s In These Stuffed Portobellos

-Ingredients + Substitutions
+Key Ingredients + Substitutions

-- Milk: I find the neutral flavor and rich texture of full-fat oat milk best for savory cooking.
+- Vegan Milk: I find the neutral flavor and rich texture of full-fat oat milk best for savory cooking.
 Unflavored unsweetened cashew milk is also great.
 Avoid almond milk here – it can be overpowering.

 - Panko: These Japanese-style breadcrumbs are crunchier and fluffier than American-style.
 They’re available in most supermarkets, but if you can’t find them, regular will do.